 Before long it was only natural I should get interested in LGBT history and worked for LAGNA, the Lesbian and Gay Newsmedia Archive.
 I was also contracted to work with the Museum of London on their Reassessing What We Collect project.

 Having moved back to my native Wales I have worked almost exclusively on raising awareness of Welsh LGBT history which is very under represented in British LGBT history.

 In 2012 I applied for a Heritage Lottery Fund to host the first LGBT exhibition in Wales.
 John Davies, the celebrated Welsh historian, gave his first speech on gay history.
-I also asked the National Poet of Wales, Gillian Clarke, if she would write a poem commemorating the event.
-The reason for asking was that no National Poet, or Poet Laureate, of any country in the world had written a poem celebrating the LGBT people of their country.
-Gillian kindly agreed and taking as her inspiration the Ladies of Llangollen she wrote Sarah at Plas Newydd, July 5th 1788.
+I also asked the National Poet of Wales, Gillian Clarke, if she would write a poem.
+This is now the first poem that a National Poet, or Poet Laureate, of any country in the world has written celebrating the LGBT people of their country.
+Taking her inspiration from the Ladies of Llangollen Gillian wrote Sarah at Plas Newydd, July 5th 1788.

 Since then I continue to specialise in the LGBT history of Wales.
 I sit on the Diversity Forum at Amgueddfa Cymru/National Museum Wales and work with other museum and archives raising awareness on the inclusion of equality and diversity in their collections.
 I also worked with Cardiff Story Museum on the Celebrating LGBT Cardiff exhibition.

 I travel throughout the country giving talks and presentations.
 In July 2017 I gave a presentation at the House of Commons to commemorate the 50th anniversary of the Sexual Offences Act (1967).
 I appear regularly on radio and TV – here are just a few that are still up on the web: